 you >> Word of knowledge >>

-knowing their thoughts by the mind of Christ – When we interact with people, we should be
+knowing their thoughts by the mind of Christ – We are called to

 listening for the Holy Spirit to lead us to say the right things,

 to speak to them through us.
-We need to make sure that whatever we say is
+We should make ourselves available to the Lord,

 These are the things that encourage others to follow the Lord and bring